 What are the Benefits of Conservation Easements?

 Conservation easements are a great way to protect your land and maintain its natural assets.
-Establishing your land under a conservation easement can also allow the land to be written off as a tax-deductible charitable donation, potentially lowering your federal and state income taxes.
+In fact, establishing your land under a conservation easement can also allow the land to be written off as a tax deductible charitable donation, potentially lowering your federal and state income taxes.
 For landowners concerned with estate planning, conservation easements are a beneficial way of ensuring family land won’t be lost to high estate taxes and land developers.

 How Can I Employ Conservation Easements for Estate Planning Purposes?

 Conservation easements make inheriting family land easier, as it reduces the estate tax burden of inheritors.
-An estate worth more than $5.49 million in 2017 is subject to a hefty estate tax, and farms, ranches and other large parcels of usable land are particularly affected by these taxes.
-When a landowner puts their land, or part of their land, under a conservation easement, they lower the property value of their land, potentially avoiding the estate tax altogether, should the value be less than $5.49 million.
+An estate worth more than $5.49 million in 2017 is subject to a hefty estate tax.
+When a landowner puts their land, or part of their land, under a conservation easement, they lower the property value of their land.
+Doing so potentially avoids the estate tax altogether.
+Specifcally, this is true when the value is less than $5.49 million.
 Heirs can also exclude 40% of the value of the easement land from estate taxes, if the value is less than $500,000 and the conservation easements requirements continue to be met.

 How The Law Offices of James A. List, LLC Can Help

 Choosing to put your land under a conservation easement is a big decision, and consulting an attorney is critical.
 For additional information, we invite you to contact our law firm.